Pere Portabella: Film career

 Raised among the great Catalan industrial bourgeoisie, Portabella moved at an early age to study chemistry in Madrid.
 There he met artists such as Joan Ponç, Antoni Tàpies and students at the Escuela Oficial de Cine (EOC), including Carlos Saura and Julio Diamante.
 The first contacts Portabella made with the world of cinema came in 1958, where he met Leopoldo Pomés in order to make a documentary on bullfighting.
 Portabella took on the role of producer, while the co-director of the short film was Carlos Saura.
 Portabella lamented an inability to edit the material into a meaningful structure, remarking, "We got a lot of beautiful pictures, but they had nothing to say or offer."
 After the failure of this project, Portabella decided to devote himself fully to productions related to the socio-political reality of the period.

-In 1959, he set up the production company Film 59, which began its activity with the production of two films influenced by Italian neorealism: Los golfos (Thugs, 1960) by Carlos Saura and El cochecito (1960) by Marco Ferreri.
+In 1959, he set up the production company Film 59, which began its activity with the production of two films influenced by Italian neorealism: Los golfos (Thugs, 1960) by Carlos Saura and El Cochecito (1960) by Marco Ferreri.
 In 1960, Los golfos was screened at the Cannes Film Festival, where Portabella met Luis Buñuel.
-He convinced Buñuel to return to Spain and shoot Viridiana.
+He convinced Buñuel to return to Spain and shoot Viridiana (1961).
 Co-produced by Mexican Gustavo Alatriste - the Spanish company UNINCI headed by Bardem and Ricardo Muñoz Suay - and Movies 59, Buñuel's film, despite numerous script corrections made at the request of the Director General of Cinematography, openly parodied symbols of the Spanish state religion.
 Presented at the Cannes Film Festival in 1961, where the film earned the Palme d'Or, Viridiana caused a famous scandal.

 Following Viridiana, Portabella collaborated with several other filmmakers.
-On the first, Lejos de los arboles (1963-1970), written and directed by Jacinto Esteva, Portabella was credited only as associate producer owing to a desire not to be linked to the school in Barcelona.
+On the first project, Lejos de los arboles (1963-1970), written and directed by Jacinto Esteva, Portabella was credited only as associate producer owing to a desire not to be linked to the school in Barcelona.
 In 1965, Portabella wrote II Momento Della Verita of Francesco Rosi.
 Then, in 1969, he produced Hydrangea, directed by one of the pioneers of alternative cinema in Spain, Aragon Antonio Maenza.
 After several more realistic films led to censorship and difficulties with the authorities, Portabella dedicated himself to the development of a radical cinematic language, leading to his first short film No contéis con los dedos in 1968.
 He subsequently collaborated with Miró on a series of films for the Fondation Maeght.

-After the death of Francisco Franco in 1975, Portabella made a documentary on the subject of democratic transition entitled Informe sobre algunas questiones of general interes para una proyección pública (1976).
-In 1990 he made the fictional feature, Warsaw Bridge, a reflection on the relationship between literature and film, which marked a return to his most radical techniques.
-In 2007 Portabella directed The Silence before Bach, which explored the relationship between the music of Johann Sebastian Bach and imagery.
-In 2009 he was a member of the jury of the 66th Venice Film Festival.
+After the death of Francisco Franco in 1975, Portabella made a documentary on the subject of democratic transition, Informe sobre algunas questiones of general interes para una proyección pública (1976).
+In 1990, he made a fictional feature, Warsaw Bridge, a reflection on the relationship between literature and film, which marked a return to radical techniques.
+In 2007, Portabella directed The Silence Before Bach, which explored the relationship between the music of Johann Sebastian Bach and imagery.
+In 2009, he was a member of the jury of the 66th Venice Film Festival.